jasminehong2392/hongljasmine-recipes/README.md

   frameborder="0"
 ></iframe>
 <br>
-The distribution is skewed right with the max count being 7, meaning that most recipes have 7 steps.
+The distribution has a bell shaped curve and is is skewed right.
+The max count is 7, meaning that most recipes has 7 steps.

 **Bivariate Analysis**
 We looked at the relationship between number of steps and the amount of protein and the number of ingredients and the the number of steps and the number of ingredients <br>

 For the  number of steps and the amount of protein there seems no be no correlation and a weak relationship.
-There is an apparent outlier of 4356 g of protein and 4 steps.
-The points are mainly clustered below 1000 g of protein.
+There is an apparent outlier of 4356  of protein and 4 steps.
+The points are mainly clustered below 1000 for protein.

-For the number of ingredients and the the number of steps, there also seems to be no correlation and a weak relationship.
+<iframe
+  src="assets/un3_analysis.html"
+  width="600"
+  height="400"
+  frameborder="0"
+></iframe>

-There is an appparent outlier at the point of 37 ingredients and 6 steps.
+This is the box plot of n_steps and n_ingredients
+<iframe
+  src="assets/box.html"
+  width="600"
+  height="400"
+  frameborder="0"
+></iframe>

+There are many apparent outliers.
+A general pattern is that as n_ingredients increases, the range of steps increases.
+The boxplate with the greatest range is at 30 ingredients.

 **interesting aggregate**<br>